nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 # The Price is Revealed

 This morning, I logged into the insurance company's mail-order prescription site.
 I'd been billed $160 for three inhalers.
+This is the second time that I've been billed eight times what I was expecting.

 The doctor had mentioned they like to send you 3 for the price of 2, so I assume they're still billing me $80 per inhaler.
 That's an improvement, but it's not the $10 inhaler they promised.

 The company web site also claims I could get an authorized generic "Fluticasone Furoate/Vilanterol Ellipta" at $20 for a 90-day supply (3